Ed Sheeran Reveals That He Lost 50 Pounds By Eliminating One Thing From His Diet

 Sheeran went on to add, “I didn’t realize how much I burned on stage.
 I stopped touring and I just ballooned instantly.”

-Fans who have missed Ed Sheeran are happy to have the boisterous red-head back in the spotlight after he opted to take 2016 off.
+Fans who have missed Ed Sheeran are happy to have the boisterous redhead back in the spotlight after he opted to take 2016 off.
 Since returning to social media in December, Sheeran has released two new singles and revealed that his newest album, Divide, will be available March 3.
 Pre-orders will begin at midnight on Friday, Rolling Stone reported.

 ÷ out 3rd March.
 Pre-order will go live at midnight in your country x pic.twitter.com/V3mHxxCaOP